Last Updated on February 4, 2021 by Laura

 Make an “I Love to Read” sign and display seasonal books in a special area of the library.
 You can also include books that staff and students have rated, reviewed, and recommended in the book recommendation center.

-Speaking of February books, I’ve got some recommendations for some picture book read alouds along with some free resources at this post!
+Speaking of February books, I’ve got some recommendations for some picture book read alouds along with some free resources !

 Celebrate “I Love to Read Week!”

-It’s super fun to celebrate a WEEK dedicated to the love of reading during the month of February!
+It’s super fun to celebrate a WEEK dedicated to the love of reading during I Love to Read Month!
 If you have your book fair in February, that is a great week to celebrate, but any week will do!
 Choose a fun theme for each day to get everyone to play along.
 In my school we’ve done “Crazy Sock Day,” “Poem in Your Pocket Day,” “Wearable Words Day,” “Dress Like a Book Character Day,” and “Book Selfie Day.”
 You can choose anything that sounds fun and festive and that shares a love for books, and you can bet your school community will jump on board!

 Make A Valentine Estimation Jar